DLRoux2o20/Library/README.md

 4. Use autocomplete="of" attribute for inputs to disable them from showing popups when clicked to autocomplete the input.

 5. Use parentNode.prepend(childNode) to append an element as the first child to a parent element.

+6. Use Array.from() when using .forEach() to loop through a node list and add event listeners.